AndrasKovacs/smalltt/README.md

 There are many benchmark entries marked as N/A. In these cases I haven't yet been able to reproduce the exact benchmarks in a given system.
 I expect that many of these are doable, and I just don't know the right commands or options.
+Pull requests are welcome!

 ### Elaboration speed

 - stlc: Church-coded simply-typed lambda calculus plus some internal definitions.
-  Fairly heavy in terms of sizes of types and number of metavariables.
+Fairly heavy in terms of sizes of types and the number of metavariables.
 Comes in 5k and 10k LOC versions, where everything is renamed and copied many times.
 - stlcLessImpl: a lighter version, with no implicit arguments inside stlc algebras.
-  This works in Coq, while the heavier version does not, because Coq does not support
+  This works in Coq, while the heavier version does not, because Coq does not support higher-order implicit arguments (implicit function types are not first-class).
-	  higher-order implicit arguments.
 - stlcSmall: an even lighter version which only includes variables, lambdas and applications in the object language.
 For fun, I also test files with one million lines of code.
 I don't include these files in the repo, because they're around